imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 2. **measure all** - (individual instruction measurement) produces a list of measurements per instruction, in order of execution, _for all instructions in the program_.
 3. **measure one** - (individual instruction measurement, optional) produce a single measurement for a chosen instruction, i.e. "measure Nth instruction from start of the program".
 4. **measure total** - (whole-program measurement) produce a single overarching measurement for the entire program execution.
+4. **measure batch** - (hybrid measurement, optional) produce a single measurement for a sequence of same OPCODEs, according to metadata passed to the instrumentation code (e.g. `{measure_from_instruction: 123, measure_to_instruction: 234}` will measure 111 adjacent instructions as if they were one)

 When we speak of measurements, we will be measuring the wall clock time.
 Measurements of CPU cycles using TSC (`RDTSC`, `gotsc` etc.) might be used for validation and comparison.

+#### Measurement "fairness" and coverage

+As already started in Stage I effort, we will further polish out the "fairness" of measurements for all OPCODEs and all EVM/eWASM implementations involved, to minimize factors that would be exogenous to the OPCODE execution, and could impact its measurement.

+In particular, but not limited to, we will take care that in each environment and for each OPCODE, the scope of measured execution is as similar as possible, so that the results are comparable.

+We will also make sure, and elaborate on, to represent as closely as possible the scope of execution to that which is proper to the EVM/eWASM functioning within an operating Ethereum node.

 #### Individual measurement vs entire program execution measurement